Skip to main content

 Have each kid line up in front of a ball and kick the ball as far as they can one at a time.
 The farthest kick wins!

 Dribble obstacle courses are perfect for outside.
 Separate the partygoers into two teams and have them dribble alongside one another down a line of cones.
 Once they finish dribbling, they kick the ball to the next team member.
-The first team to finish wins!
+The first team to finish wins.

 Ball toss

-This works well for an outdoor party but can be adapted for indoors as needed.
+This sports party game works well for an outdoor party but can be adapted for indoors as needed.
 If you’re celebrating outside, use a large tarp or sheet and cut out holes with point values.
 The kids toss a football through the holes to score points.
 This works indoors with a smaller sheet and Ping-Pong balls.

 Hot ball